Free Alternatives to Paid Gym Apps (August 2026)

 - gym app comparison

-If you want the best free gym workout app for strength training, the honest answer depends on one question: do you want the app to give you a program, or do you already have one and just need to track it?
+If you want the best free gym workout app, the honest answer depends on one question: do you want the app to give you a program, or do you already have one and just need to track it?

-- To get a personalized gym program for free, WorkoutGen is the strongest option: it builds a structured plan from your goal, level, schedule and equipment, in your browser, with no app store and no payment to start.
+- To get a personalized gym program for free, WorkoutGen is the most solid option: it builds a structured plan based on your goal, level, schedule, and equipment, right in your browser, without requiring an app store download or payment to start.

-- To follow a proven program for free, Boostcamp gives away the most, including plans from well-known coaches.
+- To follow a proven program for free, Boostcamp offers the most, including plans from renowned coaches.

-- To log a program you already have, Hevy has the best free tracker.
+- To track a program you already have, Hevy has the best free tracker.

 Full disclosure: WorkoutGen is our own app.
-We put it at number one because it genuinely leads on one specific thing (free, AI-built gym programs you can start in a browser), and below we are honest about where every other app beats it.
-If you mainly want the slickest logger or the deepest analytics, some of the others will suit you better, and we say exactly where.
+We place it first because it is a genuine leader in one specific area (free, AI-built gym programs you can start in a browser), and below, we are honest about where every other app outperforms it.
+If you primarily want the slickest tracking or the deepest analytics, some of the others will suit you better, and we point out exactly where.

 Last updated: July 2026.
-Free tiers and pricing change often, so we re-check this ranking every month.
+Free tiers and pricing change often, so we verify this ranking every month.

 How We Ranked These Apps

-The criterion for this list is narrow on purpose: how well the free tier gets a gym lifter to a real, structured strength program.
-That is different from "best app overall" or "best tracker."
-We looked at what the free tier actually includes, how fast you hit a paywall, whether the app produces or supplies a program, and how well it supports in-gym strength training specifically.
+The criteria for this list are intentionally narrow: how well the free version allows a gym-goer to access a real, structured strength program.
+This is different from "best overall app" or "best tracker."
+We looked at what the free tier actually includes, how quickly you hit a paywall, whether the app produces or provides a program, and how well it supports strength training in the gym specifically.

-We excluded running apps and calorie-counting apps.
-They serve a different goal, and mixing them in would make the ranking less useful for someone searching for a gym strength app.
+We excluded running apps and calorie counters.
+They serve a different purpose, and mixing them in would make the ranking less useful for someone looking for a gym strength app.

-If you want a broader view, we also keep an honest ranking of free workout apps overall and a guide to AI workout plan generators.
-This list is the strength-and-gym focused one.
+If you want a broader view, we also maintain an honest ranking of free workout apps in general and a guide to AI workout generators.
+This list is the one focused on strength and the gym.

 The Ranking